The Virtual Reality Koinos Method: Analysis of Symmetrical Dyadic Collaboration in Virtual Reality from the perspective of communication models: Applying the Koinos Method on collaborative VR experiments

 \subsubsection{Procedure and participants}

-The experiment was presented to both participants together, explaining them that they would have to compare their impression between the "human" and AI-controlled avatars.
-In the VR application, participants began by filling up a 2D grid assessing their emotion of Russel et al. \citep{russell1989affect}, and completed a training of the task.
+The experiment was presented to both participants together, explaining that they would have to compare their impressions of the \textit{Human}-controlled avatar and \textit{AI}-controlled avatar conditions.
+In the VR application, participants began by filling in a 2D grid assessing their emotion of Russel et al. \citep{russell1989affect}, and completed a training of the task.
 The experimenter connected participants together, and they conducted the task.
-They ended the VR session by filling up a questionnaire that contained: a Fast Motion Sickness question of Keshavarz \& Hecht \citep{keshavarz2011validating} and the social presence questionnaire of Harms \& Biocca \citep{harms2004internal} on a touch screen tablet.
-This study has recorded 52 participants, from different activity sector and different jobs.
+They ended the VR session by filling out a questionnaire that contained: a Fast Motion Sickness question of Keshavarz \& Hecht \citep{keshavarz2011validating} and the social presence questionnaire of Harms \& Biocca \citep{harms2004internal} on a touch screen tablet.
+This study has recorded 52 participants from various sectors and jobs roles.
 The average age was $M=32.44, SD = 16.12$ and included 14 women and 38 men.
-This study was approved by an ethics committee.
+This study was approved by an ethics committee from Bourgogne Franche-Comté University, n°CERBFC-2023-05-25-028.